-Spruce Meadows, in partnership with Agrium presents the GROWING THE NEXT GENERATION School Tours Education Program: Highly interactive sessions that focus on agriculture, wetland ecosystems, watersheds, equine history and welfare and the sport of show jumping.
+Spruce Meadows, in partnership with Agrium presents the GROWING THE NEXT GENERATION School Tours Education Program: Highly interactive sessions, geared towards the grade 4 & 5 curriculum, that focus on agriculture, wetland ecosystems, horse anatomy, health, welfare, and equine history.

 Since the initiation of the ‘School Tours’ program in the spring of 1976, tens of thousands of Calgary and surrounding area students have participated.

 Spruce Meadows provides a unique representative environment of the growth and change of Alberta, its people and the School Tours program itself.
 Initiated in 1976 by Mrs.Southern herself the program has evolved over time and continues to incorporate Alberta based curriculum within its existing five stations.
 Set in an interactive venue to engage and challenge the students, our program is designed to provide students with the knowledge and consciousness to make informed decisions.

 This guided field trip will include five key stations:

 |Station #1: Exploring Horse Anatomy - U of C Veterinary School|

 Students will also have an opportunity to see a model of the inside of a horse’s belly, see skeletons and examples of procedures used to examine a horse to make sure it’s healthy.
 They will also be able to talk about how to look after a horse to keep it healthy and minimize the risk of diseases transferred to people.

 |Station #2: “Eyes on The Wetlands”: Aquatic Invertebrates|

 |This interactive station has students pond dipping for the catch, identification and release of aquatic invertebrates, while learning their roles within the Spruce Meadows wetland ecosystem.|

 |Station #3: Horse Care: Animal Welfare and Wellness|